Africa disease control body rejects Tanzania assertion that coronavirus tests are faulty

-The head of the Africa Centres for Disease Control and Prevention (Africa CDC) on Thursday rejected an assertion by Tanzania's president that his nation's coronavirus tests are faulty and are giving too many false positives.
+The head of the Africa Centres for Disease Control and Prevention (Africa CDC) on Thursday rejected an assertion by Tanzania's president that his nation's coronavirus tests are faulty.
+On Sunday, Tanzanian President John Magufuli said the imported coronavirus test kits were faulty after they had returned positive results on a goat and pawpaw.
+The next day, the head of the national health laboratory in charge of testing was suspended.

 - READ MORE ON: